xUser5000/joplin/CONTRIBUTING.md

 ## Coding style

 Coding style is enforced by a pre-commit hook that runs eslint.
-This hook is installed whenever running `npm install` on any of the application directory.
-If for some reason the pre-commit hook didn't get installed, you can manually install it by running `npm install` at the root of the repository.
+This hook is installed whenever running `yarn install` on any of the application directory.
+If for some reason the pre-commit hook didn't get installed, you can manually install it by running `yarn install` at the root of the repository.

 For new React components, please use [React Hooks](https://reactjs.org/docs/hooks-intro.html).
 For new code in general, please use TypeScript (unless you are modifying a file that was originally in JavaScript).